 That means when I see that life is going to get busy (such as having 4 volleyball games in one week), I try to get ahead of the days by planning out what our meals are going to be.
 It might still be going out to eat, but only if we have enough money in our budget.
 That may mean going to a less expensive restaurant such as Steak N Shake instead of Panera.

 We also stretch our at-home dinners by turning leftovers into a new creation for lunch the next day, and finding cheap but filling meals.

 We also try to keep our meals fun so we don’t get bored eating at home!

-Whatever your budget buster is, you can get creative to find a way to manage it.
+Whatever your budget busters are, you can get creative to find a way to make them budget savers.
 That way you’ll easily make it to your next paycheck.

 Cash Is King

 When you need to stretch your budget, cash is going to be easier to work with.
 When you can physically see how much you have to work with, it can be easier to manage.

 Use the cash envelope system to divide the remaining dollar amount of your budget into cash and put it into specific spending envelopes.

 Focus on the most critical categories first, and then work your way down to the ones you could do without.